 Stop here for pastries, savory focaccia, or a cappuccino.
 Ideal for a light breakfast or mid-morning snack.
 Read Reviews here →

-Finding the perfect hotel in South Beach is key to enjoying your stay.
+Finding the best hotel in South Beach is key to enjoying your stay.
 Here are our top picks for hotels that we’ve stayed in that offer style, comfort, and prime locations to explore the iconic neighborhood.
+These are some of the best hotels in South Beach for first-timers looking for style, location, and comfort too!

 1. Marriott Moxy South Beach